quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 	As previously mentioned, you will want to avoid hardcoding resource parameter configuration values as much as possible.
 As an example the scale property of a layer0 service.
 But this extends to other properties as well like docker image version etc. You should avoid using `latest` and specify a explicit version via configurable variable when possible.

 ### Multiple Terraform Configurations

-The previous example used a single set of Terraform Configuration files which to create and maintain multiple environments.
+The previous example used a single set of Terraform Configuration files to create and maintain multiple environments.
 This resulted in a single state file which had the state information for all the environments.
-Another approach you can take to increase encapsulation of the state file is to have a unique state file for each environment tier of your application.
+To avoid all environments sharing a single state file, you can split your Terraform configuration so that you a state file for each environment.

 Go ahead and navigate to `./terraform-beyond-layer0/example-3` folder.
 Here we are using a folder to separate each environment.
 So `env-dev` and `env-staging` represent a `dev` and `staging` environment.
 To work with either of the environments, you will need to navigate into the desired environment's folder and run Terraform commands.
 This will ensure that each environment will have its own state file.